 Lime Often called for in recipes in the form of juice, this small citrus fruit is a powerhouse in bringing out the flavours of other foods.
 See: Classic Guacamole | Cucumber Mojito | Kale and Walnut Pesto | Maple Walnut Banana Smoothie | Roasted Vegetables with Tahini Dressing | Stuffed Baked Sweet Potato with Broccoli, Swiss Chard and Spicy Chickpea Hummus

 Inspired?
 Well, there is a lot more on the way.
-At the very least, you might decide to try something new and challenge yourself to continue Cooking Green Goodness!
+At the very least, you might decide to try something new and challenge yourself to cook some green leafy goodness!